treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Keep in mind that you may not complete your work at the sprints.
 You're likely to find yourself **still in the middle of a pull request back-and-forth at the end of your sprints**.
 Pull requests often require more work before merging.
-So expect to get started at the sprints, not finish.

-You're welcome to drop out after the sprints if you'd like, but maintainers appreciate it if you can follow through if you have the time and interest.
 If you do plan to complete your pull request at home, **ask the project maintainer what form of remote communication would be best for questions you have regarding contributions**.

 ### Empathize with others

 Your project maintainer may not show up early on day 1 and they might even leave early, depending on what their plans and schedule look like.
-You might consider asking them when they plan to be present and how they plan to operate (will they be writing code or only helping others write code).
+If they are at the Sunday night pitches OR if you interact with them during Pycon, you might consider asking them when they plan to be present and how they plan to operate (will they be writing code or helping others write code or both).

 When sprinting, try to empathize with your project maintainer.
 Empathy is challenging during remote open source contributions, but it can be a struggle even for in-person contributions.